JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 “This phenomenon sounds mystical only because we do not understand it.
 But there are innumerable clues available given the right frame of mind — openness the availability to synthesize the clues into the whole.”

-1 have never forgotten the moon shot when I heard a countdown that went from 10 to 3 and then ended with the words, “guidance is internal.”
+I have never forgotten the moon shot when I heard a countdown that went from 10 to 3 and then ended with the words, “guidance is internal.”

 Indeed it is.
 A 1978 Gallup poll reported that ten million Americans were engaged in some aspect of Eastern religion and nine million in spiritual healing.
 Probably the main aspect that most were engaged in was some form of meditation — even as I was.
 With me, it was an idea l'd gleaned from _The URANTIA Book_, not any Eastern discipline.